cwi-dis/ambulant/third_party_packages/readme-osx.txt

 	- Now pass this folder to the Ambulant configure, with "--with-ffmpeg=third_party_packages/ffmpeg-universal".

+	You may also need to apply a patch if you get "absolute addressing not allowed in slidable image" errors: the MMX code in libswscale is always enabled even though we've specified --without-mmx on the configure.
+	Edit liibswscale/rgb2rgb.c, look for #if defined(ARCH_X86) and add !defined(__APPLE__).

 sdl:
 	If you want to build a universal (ppc/intel) Ambulant binary you must build SDL in a different way.
 The script sdl-osx-fatbuild.sh in this